ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ::: problem id=1_1 marks=2
 __1.1__ The knight dashes around the infinite board according to the rules outlined by Neil Sloane, and it eventually gets trapped at square 2,084.

-On its way to this square, it does move through all the smaller numbered squares.
+On its way to this square, it doesn't move through all the smaller numbered squares.
 What is the smallest numbered square that is not visited by the knight?

 <input solution="961"/>
 :::